CDSoft/panda/README.md

 `panda` and `panda.lua` can also be installed anywhere.
 Nothing else is required (except from [Pandoc](http://pandoc.org/) obviously).

+Note that panda can also be installed with [cdelord.fr/hey](http://cdelord.fr/hey).
+This repository contains panda as well as some other softwares more or less related to LuaX.

 # Usage

 `panda.lua` is a [Pandoc Lua filter](http://pandoc.org/lua-filters.html)